esamattis/react-zorm/README.md

 Play with this example in Codesandbod.

-Also checkout this classic TODOs demonstrating almost every feature in the library.
+Also checkout [this classic TODOs example][todos] demonstrating almost every feature in the library.

 ## Objects